Philip Henry Gosse: Young naturalist and lay preacher

-Returning to England in 1839, Gosse was hard pressed to make a living, subsisting on eightpence a day ("one herring eaten as slowly as possible, and a little bread").
+Returning to England in 1839, Gosse was hard pressed to make a living and subsisted on eightpence a day ("one herring eaten as slowly as possible, and a little bread").
 His fortunes began to improve when John Van Voorst, the leading publisher of naturalist writing, agreed, on the recommendation of Thomas Bell, to publish his Canadian Naturalist (1840).
-The book, set as a conversation between a father and his son (a son Gosse did not yet have), was widely praised.
-It is now considered to demonstrate that Gosse "had a practical grasp of the importance of conservation, far ahead of his time."
+The book, set as a conversation between a father and his son (Gosse did not yet have a son), was widely praised.
+It is now considered to demonstrate that Gosse "had a practical grasp of the importance of conservation, far ahead of his time".

 Gosse opened a "Classical and Commercial School for Young Gentlemen" while keeping detailed records of his microscopic investigations of pond life, especially cyclopidae and rotifera.
-He also began to preach to the Wesleyan Methodists and lead a Bible class.
+He also began to preach to the Wesleyan Methodists and led a Bible class.
 In 1842, he became so captivated by the doctrine of the Second Coming of Christ that he severed his connection with the Methodists and joined Brethren.
-These dissenters emphasized the Second Coming while rejecting liturgy and an ordained ministry—although they otherwise endorsed the traditional doctrines of Christianity as represented by the creeds of the Methodist and the Anglican Church.
+Though Dissenters emphasised the Second Coming and rejected liturgy and an ordained ministry although they otherwise endorsed the traditional doctrines of Christianity as represented by the creeds of the Methodist and the Anglican Church.

 In 1843, Gosse gave up the school to write An Introduction to Zoology for the Society for Promoting Christian Knowledge (SPCK) and to draw some of the illustrations.
 Writing the work inspired him to further his interest in the flora and fauna of the seashore.
 He showed in his book that he was a creationist, which was typical of pre-Darwinian naturalists.

 From Philip Henry Gosse, British Sea-Anemones and Corals, 1860.

-In October 1844 Gosse went on his own responsibility to Jamaica, where he collected natural history specimens for sale.
-Although Gosse worked hard during his eighteen months on the island, he later called this period his " 'holiday' in Jamaica."
-Gosse's study covered virtually all aspects of Jamaican natural history, and he left a record as "the Father of Jamaican Ornithology", the "Father of Jamaican Herpetology," and the Father of "many other aspects of Jamaican biology.".
+In October 1844, Gosse went on his own responsibility to Jamaica, where he collected natural history specimens for sale.
+Although Gosse worked hard during his eighteen months on the island, he later called the period his "'holiday' in Jamaica".
+Gosse's study covered virtually all aspects of Jamaican natural history, and he left a record as "the Father of Jamaican Ornithology", the "Father of Jamaican Herpetology" and the Father of "many other aspects of Jamaican biology".
 Gosse lauded the work of Richard Hill, the island's first resident naturalist and ornithologist, and hired black youths as assistants, especially praising Samuel Campbell.
 For Christian companionship he enjoyed the company of a local Brethren community and their black converts, while remaining in touch with Brethren whom he had met in London.

 In the years following his return to London in 1846, Gosse published three works whose achievement remains unsurpassed: Birds of Jamaica (1847), Illustrations of the Birds of Jamaica (1849), and A Naturalist's Sojourn in Jamaica (1851).